nramaswamy17/nramaswamy17.github.io/_pages/cv.md

 **TESLA INC.**
 *Software Engineering Intern*  \| *Jan 2025 – May 2025*

-  * Deployed a containerized, testable install script for Tesla PLM software using mdrip, ensuring repeatable installations on a complex system
+  * Deployed a containerized, testable install script for Tesla PLM software using mdrip, ensuring repeatable installations on a new Linux system
   * Developed a tool & design doc to diagnose TLS connection errors in distributed Java systems, slashing RCA time from hours/days to seconds

 **TESLA INC.**